Corporate governance report

 Resolutions at annual general meetings are normally passed by simple majority.
 On certain issues, the Swedish Companies Act stipulates a specific minimum percentage of the shareholders present and/or a larger majority.

-The meeting of the company at which the Board presents the annual accounts and the audit report is called the Annual General Meeting (AGM) and is normally held by Nolato at the end of April.
-The AGM also deals with matters relating to subjects such as dividends, discharging the members of the Board and the President from liability, and electing the Board members, the Chairman of the Board and auditors.
+The meeting of the company at which the Board presents the annual accounts and the audit report is called the Annual General Meeting (AGM) and is normally held by Nolato in late April or early May.
+The AGM also deals with matters relating to subjects such as dividends, discharging the members of the Board and the President and CEO from liability, and electing the Board members, the Chairman of the Board and auditors.
 The AGM also determines the fees payable to the Board and the auditors, guidelines for the remuneration of senior executives and the principles for appointing the Nomination Committee for the next AGM.